Rommelfoxx/google_flights_robot/README.md

 <b>ARRIVAL</b>: Day for the Arrival

 <b>DIAS</b>: How many days the search show you more to find the best price

+<b>AMPLITUDE</b>: How many days the search will show the diferentes dates, can be this values "baixo","medio","alto","total"

 ------------------------------------------------------------------------------------------------------------------------------
 ### Steps for the creating GIT ACTION